10 Surprising Conditions Your Hands Might Predict

-Hard, yellow bumps over the knuckles could be a sign of a fatal, genetic high cholesterol condition called familial hypercholesterolemia or FH.
+Hard, yellow bumps over the knuckles could be a sign of a genetic high cholesterol condition called familial hypercholesterolemia or FH.
 Xanthomas, or fat deposits found in the tendons, lump together in the hands, elbows, or knees, according to the FH Foundation.
 Here are more surprising health conditions your hands are trying to tell you.

 - Arthritis & Rheumatism: “Index to ring finger length ratio and the risk of osteoarthritis.”